A Buyer’s Guide to Brushed Matte and Satin Finish Wedding Rings

 Showing the frost textured wedding ring

-This new finish can be applied with polished edges, or contact us with an alternative preference and we can create your ring a fully customised design frosted with a heavier texture as shown below.
+We apply this new finish with polished edges.
+Or, contact us with an alternative preference.
+We fully customise and add design frosted with a heavier texture as shown below.